lingui/js-lingui/docs/guides/plurals.rst

 Using plural forms
 ==================

-Good thing is that **as a developers, we have to know only plural forms for the source language**.
+Good thing is that **as developers, we have to know only plural forms for the source language**.

 If we use English in the source code, then we'll use only *one* and *other*: